+PROGRAM MILESTONES

-PROGRAM MILESTONES 1.
-Please attach a transcript (unofficial version from OneStart is acceptable) that documents all your doctoral program courses and grades.
+- 1. Please attach a transcript (unofficial version from OneStart is acceptable) that documents all your doctoral program courses and grades.
 Have you obtained a minimum grade of B on all required courses listed in the doctoral student handbook?
-Yes □ No □ 2.
-Did you receive a grade of B or better on your cognitive test battery
+Yes □ No □ - 2.
+Did you receive a grade of B or better on your cognitive test battery reports for P591/G650?
+Yes $\Box$ No $\Box$

-3. Did you receive a grade of B or better on your personality assessment reports for P691?
-Yes □ No □

-4. Have you successfully completed your early inquiry project?
+- 3. Did you receive a grade of B or better on your personality assessment reports for P691?
+Yes □ No □ - 4.
+Have you successfully completed your early inquiry project?
 Yes $\square$ No $\square$

 5. Have you passed all parts of your qualifying examination?
-Yes $\square$ No $\square$ If no, please explain your current status concerning your qualifying examination: 6.
-Have you been admitted to doctoral candidacy?
-Yes □ No □ 7.
+Yes $\square$ No $\square$

+If no, please explain your current status concerning your qualifying examination:

+- 6. Have you been admitted to doctoral candidacy?
+Yes $\Box$ No $\Box$ - 7.
 Have you completed all of your coursework?
-Yes □ No □ If no, what are the remaining courses and when will they be taken?
-8. Have you submitted a proposal for a conference presentation?
-Yes $\square$ No $\square$ 8.
+Yes □ No □ If no, what are the remaining courses and when will they be taken? - 8.
+Have you submitted a proposal for a conference presentation?
+Yes $\Box$ No $\Box$ - 8.
 Have you submitted a manuscript for publication?
-Yes No (Note: this is not required for internship but is required for graduation - refer to the doctoral student handbook.)
-9. Have you assembled your dissertation committee?
-Yes □ No □ 10.
+Yes □ No □ (Note: this is not required for internship but is required for graduation refer to the doctoral student handbook.) - 9.
+Have you assembled your dissertation committee?
+Yes $\square$ No $\square$ - 10.
 Have you successfully defended your dissertation proposal?
+Yes $\square$ No $\square$

+Please provide date of dissertation proposal \\\\\

+11. Do you have a Professional Growth Plan or a Remediation Plan that has yet to be successfully completed?
+Yes □ No □

+CLINICAL EXPERIENCE

-Yes $\square$ No $\square$ Please provide date of dissertation proposal 11.
-Do you have a Professional Growth Plan or a Remediation Plan that has yet to be successfully completed?Yes □ No □ CLINICAL EXPERIENCE Please list all practicum experiences you have had to this date starting with your most recent practicum setting: Site Starting Date/Ending Date Supervisor # of Direct Hours Do you have at least 450 face-to-face contact hours of practicum assessment/intervention and at least 150 hours of group/individual supervision by a qualified supervisor (including master's level practica)?
-Yes $\square$ No $\square$ If not, please describe how these minimum hours will be met and the timeline of completion.
-INTERNSHIP SITES
+Please list all practicum experiences you have had to this date starting with your most recent practicum setting:

+Site Starting Date/Ending Date Supervisor # of Direct Hours

+Do you have at least 450 face-to-face contact hours of practicum assessment/intervention and at least 150 hours of group/individual supervision by a qualified supervisor (including master's level practica)?
+Yes $\square$ No $\square$

+If not, please describe how these minimum hours will be met and the timeline of completion.